Mixing Makes Markovian Contexts Cheap for Linear Bandits: Related Work

-\paragraph{Adversarial losses, stochastic availability, and reduction-based approaches.} A different but conceptually related thread studies \emph{stochastic decision sets} (sleeping/stochastically available actions) under adversarial losses, beginning with online combinatorial optimization with stochastic decision sets \citep{neu2014online}.
-In adversarial linear contextual bandits where per-round action sets are drawn from a fixed distribution, recent work has focused on whether one can bypass access to a context simulator while retaining near-optimal regret and polynomial-time efficiency \citep{liu2023bypassing,olkhovskaya2023firstsecond}.
-Most recently, \citet{vanerven2025improved} extends \citep{hanna2023contexts}'s reduction to reduce adversarial linear contextual bandits with stochastic action sets to misspecification-robust adversarial linear bandits with fixed action sets, obtaining $\mathrm{poly}(d)\sqrt{T}$-type regret in polynomial time without knowing the context distribution.
-While our setting is stochastic (sub-Gaussian) rather than adversarial in rewards, these results reinforce the broader theme that \emph{random availability} can often be handled via carefully constructed surrogates; our contribution is to show this remains true even under Markovian dependence.
+A related line of work studies stochastic decision sets (i.e., sleeping or stochastically available actions) under adversarial losses, beginning with online combinatorial optimization with stochastic decision sets \citep{neu2014online}.
+In adversarial linear contextual bandits with randomly varying action sets, recent work has focused on bypassing access to a context simulator while retaining near-optimal regret and computational efficiency \citep{liu2023bypassing,olkhovskaya2023firstsecond}.
+Most recently, \citet{vanerven2025improved} extended the reduction framework of \citet{hanna2023contexts} to adversarial settings, reducing problems with stochastic action sets to misspecification-robust adversarial linear bandits with fixed actions and achieving $\mathrm{poly}(d)\sqrt{T}$-type regret without knowing the context distribution.
+While our setting assumes stochastic contexts, our results reinforce the theme that randomness in action availability can be exploited via carefully constructed surrogates to obtain better bounds.
+Our contribution shows that this principle continues to hold even under Markovian dependence across rounds.

-\paragraph{Bandits and reinforcement learning with Markov structure.} There is extensive literature on bandits with Markovian dynamics, including rested/restless Markovian bandits where each arm’s state evolves according to a Markov chain (e.g., \citealp{tekin2012online,ortner2012regret,weber1990index,bertsimas2000restless}) and variants with hidden Markov states and side information (e.g., \citealp{yemini2019restless}).
-These models differ fundamentally from ours: in our setting rewards remain linear and the dependence enters through the \emph{context/action set process} itself, which enables a reduction to linear bandits rather than requiring index policies or MDP-style value learning.
-On the RL side, structured exploration in MDPs (e.g., \citealp{ok2018exploration}) studies how known structure in transitions/rewards can reduce exploration costs; our work instead leverages mixing of the observed context process to control bias in a reduction-based bandit algorithm.
+A separate line of work studies bandits and reinforcement learning with Markovian structure, including restless bandits and linear MDPs \citep{tekin2012online, ortner2012regret, jin2020provably}.
+These models typically require learning or planning over state transitions and incur regret bounds that scale with transition complexity.
+In contrast, we consider a setting where the context process evolves exogenously and rewards remain linear, enabling a reduction to a standard linear bandit rather than a full MDP formulation.
+Our work shows that temporal dependence can be controlled via delayed feedback, allowing regret guarantees that match those of classical linear bandits up to mixing-dependent factors.